 We are party to an investors' rights agreement, or IRA with certain holders of our convertible preferred stock, including our 5% stockholders and their affiliates.
 The IRA provides these stockholders with certain registration rights, including the right to demand that we file a registration statement or request that their shares be covered by a registration statement that we are otherwise filing, and also the right to obligate us to an agreement to provide for additional rights to demand that we file a registration statement or request that their shares be covered by a registration statement that we have filed and maintain as effective.
-The IRA also provides these stockholders with information rights, which will terminate immediately before consummation of this offering.
-In connection with this offering, the holders of approximately 19.0 million shares of our common stock issuable on conversion of outstanding shares of our convertible preferred stock, will be entitled to rights with respect to the registration of their shares of common stock under the Securities Act under this agreement.
+The IRA provided these stockholders with information rights, which terminated immediately before consummation of our initial public offering.